Training and consulting

 The changing face of New Zealand

 Multiculturalism is a reality in today’s ethnically diverse societies.
 New Zealand continues to become culturally, ethnically, linguistically and religiously diverse.
-Almost 1 in 4 people living in New Zealand were born overseas, and smaller ethnic and religious communities continue to grow.
+One in four people living in New Zealand were born overseas, and smaller ethnic and religious communities continue to grow.
 These trends are expected to continue over the next twenty years.